freducom/better-websites/README.md

 ## MOAR Speed
 - [Pingdom's speedtest](https://tools.pingdom.com/) "If you get <100, do something!"
-- [Google pagespeed](https://developers.google.com/speed/pagespeed/insights/) "If your site takes 3sec+ in 3G your users will leave"
+- [Google pagespeed](https://developers.google.com/speed/pagespeed/insights/) "If your site takes 3sec+ over 3G your users will leave"

 ## Better SEO